Sunday, 14 May 2017

 My visit to Calne came about because the Western League had decided to run a groundhop weekend with many fixtures kicking off at staggered times.
 It was the international break for the top two divisions, which offered the potential for decent crowds to attend the matches.

-Instead I went back round the corner to the Jenny Wren where both Wadsworth pumps were out of action.
+Instead, I went back around the corner to the Jenny Wren where both Wadsworth pumps were out of action.
 I sipped a bottle Newcy Brown while taking in the closing stages of the desperate England v Malta game on TV before heading back to the ground where the crowds were massed on the far side.

-The match turned out to be a decent local derby, which had apparently being very feisty in previous seasons.
-The visitors of Corsham Town went 1-0 up through Ben Pring before Mark Dolman levelled things up for the Lillywhites on twenty one minutes.
+The match turned out to be a decent local derby, which had apparently been very feisty in previous seasons.
+The visitors of Corsham Town went 1-0 up through Ben Pring before Mark Dolman levelled things up for the Lillywhites on twenty-one minutes.

 Oliver Webb made it 3-1 to Calne with half an hour left on the clock.
 They looked in control of the match when I had to depart to ensure that I caught the last bus to Chippenham.
 I missed a second goal for Pring that made the final score 3-2.